awsdocs/aws-java-developer-guide-v2/doc_source/setup-project-gradle.md

 ```

 **Note**
 In the previous example, replace the dependency for Kinesis with the dependencies of the AWS services you will use in your project\.
-The modules \(dependencies\) that are managed by the AWS SDK for Java BOM are listed on Maven central repository \([https://mvnrepository\.com/artifact/software\.amazon\.awssdk/bom/latest](https://mvnrepository.com/artifact/software.amazon.awssdk/bom/latest)\)\.
+The modules \(dependencies\) that are managed by the AWS SDK for Java BOM are listed on [the Maven central repository](https://mvnrepository.com/artifact/software.amazon.awssdk/bom/latest)\.

 For more information about specifying SDK dependencies by using the BOM, see [Setting up an Apache Maven project](setup-project-maven.md)\.